SHADE GUIDE

 Things to Avoid

-• First base side in afternoon
+• Sun in right field afternoon

 Stadium History